shashotoNur/python-secret-text-carrier/README.md

 pip install cryptography
 ```

 ### Sample

 There is already a jpg file with an encrypted data.

-To read it, open up your terminal and run the main python file.
+To read it, open up your terminal and run the main python file,  `python main.py`

-`python main.py`

 Input the password: `test1234`